gkoehl/EntitasTemplate/unity/Assets/README.md

 ---

-* This simple demo was created by <a href="http://www.RivelloMultimediaConsulting.com/unity/">Rivello Multimedia Consulting</a>.
-It is a template designed as a starting point for Entitas projects.
+* <a href="http://www.RivelloMultimediaConsulting.com/unity/">Rivello Multimedia Consulting</a> (RMC) created this simple template, designed as a starting point for new Entitas projects.
-* Entitas is thanks to the amazing work of <a href="http://github.com/sschmid/Entitas-CSharp/">https://github.com/sschmid/Entitas-CSharp/</a>
+* Entitas is an ECS (Entity Component System) which presents a new way to think about architecting your Unity projects.
+Thanks to the amazing work of <a href="http://github.com/sschmid/Entitas-CSharp/">https://github.com/sschmid/Entitas-CSharp/</a>

 </p>